 Inappropriate use of Mobile Electronic Devices

-Inappropriate use of Mobile Electronic Devices in classes cause disruption to learning and will be managed by the classroom teacher as they would any other disruption in class.
-A logical consequence (CMS) of short term confiscation may be used and managed by the teacher after other interventions have been unsuccessful.
-If this does not modify the behaviour then the attached Response for Consistent Misuse of Mobile Electronic Devices will be followed.
+Inappropriate use of Portable Electronic Devices in classes cause disruption to learning and will be managed by all staff as they would any other disruption in class.
+A logical consequence (CMS) of short term confiscation may be used and managed by the staff member after other interventions have been unsuccessful.
+If this does not modify the behaviour then the below Response for Consistent Misuse of Portable Electronic Devices will be followed.

 - Inappropriate Material/ Distribution